🔌 Antitone Galois connection#

 ],Element

-It represents the divisors of some integers.
+Represents the set of divisors of given integers.

 - Parameters: